The Turks and Caicos are a group of islands on the edge of the Caribbean with some of the best beaches and reefs in the world.

 Our festival will celebrate film-makers who are making a difference to the environment and promoting an understanding of ocean conservation issues.

-Our parameters for entry to this first festival are deliberately flexible.
 We are interested in submissions from any film-maker whose subject is environmental change.
 We have an obvious and specific interest in material about the oceans but we want to encourage debate and enthusiasm for story telling in this field, drama and factual, so that anything that deals with the wider environment will be considered.
 We are also interested in films about the oceans from all perspectives not just environmental.

 There are no restrictions on length nor on a film's previous release history.
 We are looking at any relevant film from the past couple of years.